macbury/lam.py/README.md

 # JenkinsLamp

-Led lamp that displays information about current jenkins build status:
+Led lamp that displays information about current jenkins build status.
+Main features:

+* Automaticaly turn on/off if user is logged on hipchat
+* Beam effect if somebody makes coffee
+* Unicorn effect if food is delivered(via. lunching.pl)
+* Big red arcade button that can send random message to somebody on hipchat
+* Change color depending on jenkins build status

 ## Failing builds
 ![](doc/failing.gif)